 As you can see, there are a lot of image formats to consider, and knowing which image type is right for you is challenging.
 Just remember that they all have their pros and cons, but there is rarely a one-size-fits-all solution.

-You should also check out Cloudimage, an Image CDN solution that optimizes your heavy and cumbersome files, enhances delivery, and provides faster page loading times as a consequence.
+You should also check out Cloudimage, one of the best CDN for images that optimizes your heavy and cumbersome files, enhances delivery, and provides faster page loading times as a consequence.

 If you still have a few questions about web image formats and image file types, check out the following FAQs.